ipfs-shipyard/ipfs-senc/README.md

 ## On the browser

 This can work entirely on the browser.
-PRs accepted for a single-page webapp that decrypts these on the browser and lets people download them.
-Bonus points for showing the filesystem (dirs and files) on the browser before the user downloads anything to their desktop.
+The viewer code [is included in this repo](./web).
+It needs to learn how to add files too. ([drag-it, drop-it, crypt-it, pin-it, share-it, click-it, load-it, de-crypt, view-it](https://www.youtube.com/watch?v=D8K90hX4PrE)).

 ## License